-A Leadership Transition for the Assessment & Statistics Committee: Early in 2012

-Gary began more focused email discussions with Committee member Steve Squires about a possible new model of leadership for the Assessment & Statistics Committee and the Editorship of the Annual Statistics.
-Together they drafted and plan that was reviewed and approved by the Committee and the AAHSL Board of Directors.
-This plan will lead to a new Committee structure with two key leadership positions: the Committee chair and Editor of the Annual Statistics and a new Managing Editor of the Annual Statistics position.
-Beth Layton from the Northeast Ohio Medical University will become Committee Chair and Editor and Steve Squires will become Managing Editor.
+A Leadership Transition for the Assessment & Statistics Committee: Early in 2012 the Committee and the AAHSL Board of Directors approved a plan for a new Committee structure with two key leadership positions: the Committee chair and Editor of the Annual Statistics and a new Managing Editor of the Annual Statistics position.
+Beth Layton from the Northeast Ohio Medical University was named Committee Chair and Editor and Steve Squires was named Managing Editor.
 Gary will continue as Co-Chair with Beth and they will work closely with Steve during the transition period leading up to the fall 2012 annual meeting.
+In addition, in July 2012, in order to prepare for the task of taking on the statistics, Beth and Steve spent two half days with Gary in Buffalo reviewing policies and processes and meeting with Steve Gallo at the University at Buffalo Center for Computational Research.
 Gary will also continue as an advisor to Beth and Steve through the completion of the editing and dissemination of the results of the 35th Annual Statistics surveys in spring 2013.
 The Annual Statistics Web Portal will remain at the University at Buffalo Center for Computational Research.